applied-phylo-lab/gene_product_diversity/out/README.md

 out-splicing-type.txt contains expected modification level of splicing-type gene product modifications under different conditions.

 cis-trans-coevolution.zip contains results of simulations where cis- and trans-acting loci both evolved.
 Data files are organized according to the number of cis-loci (l), duration of simulation as a multiple of 10*7 (T), and width of fitness function for the trans- genotypic value (sig).

+Files with "out_sim_tree" in the name are results of simulations along a tree.
+Two files contain deleterious and neutral modification events, respectively.